charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 for the COS Lite deployment.
 We therefore have 2 models on the same controller.

-This process created two models (one for Ubuntu with microk8s deployed, and another for cos-lite), and set up cos-lite's endpoints for cross-model integration.
+This process created two models (one for Ubuntu with microk8s deployed, and another for COS Lite), and set up COS Lite's endpoints for cross-model integration.
 Next, proceed to integrate charmed-kubernetes with COS Lite.

 ## Integrating COS Lite with Charmed Kubernetes